i2p/i2p.www/i2p2www/spec/proposals/167-service-records.rst

 Compatibility
 ===============

 No issues.
-All known implementations currently ignore the properties field in LS2.
+All known implementations currently ignore the options field in LS2, and correctly skip over a non-empty options field.
+This was verified in recent testing by both Java I2P and i2pd.
 LS2 was implemented in 0.9.38 in 2016 and is well-supported by all router implementations.

+The design does not require special support or caching or any changes in the floodfills.

 '_' is not a valid character in i2p hostnames.